Thermography Experts Logo

 What do the Severity Levels Mean?

-Your Thermography Level II Inspection report will indicate different severity levels of issues.
+Your Level II Thermography Inspection report will indicate different severity levels of issues.
 The severity of thermal anomalies is classified into the following levels:

 Level 3 Important (Probable Deficiency): These indicate probable deficiencies that could affect system reliability.
 Corrective measures should be scheduled, and semi-annual inspections are recommended to monitor the components and address potential problems proactively.